adduc/exercises/one-offs/just/README.md

 ## Context

 `make` has been my preferred command runner for many years.
-While it remains reliable am still happy with it, a colleague proposed a few alternatives, including just.
+While it remains reliable, I am still happy with it, a colleague proposed a few alternatives, including `just`.
 This is an exploration of its features and usability.

 ## Initial Impressions